export type TimestampFormatterOptions = {

 );

-Once the default prop values are nullified, we override the default formatting rules.
-We can take a look at an example of German translation for SystemMessage (below a JSON example - note the escaped quotes):
+Once default prop values are nullified, you can override the formatting rules.
+Here’s an example for SystemMessage in German (JSON with escaped quotes):

 The described rules follow the formatting rules required by the i18n library used under the hood - i18next.
 You can learn more about the rules in the formatting section of the i18next documentation.